openshift/microshift/docs/contributor/image_mode.md

 ### Prepare Kickstart File

-Create the `kickstart.ks` file with the following contents to be used during the virtual machine installation.
+Run the following commands to create the `kickstart.ks` file to be used during the virtual machine installation.

+> The pull secret file contents are embedded in `kickstart.ks` and they are used
+> to create the `/etc/crio/openshift-pull-secret` file at the post-install stage.

 ```
+PULL_SECRET=~/.pull-secret.json

+cat > kickstart.ks <<EOFKS
 lang en_US.UTF-8
 keyboard us
 timezone UTC